ani2fun/system-design-guide/01-foundations/03-latency-throughput-percentiles.md

   averaging that hides the tail.
 Ports exist for most languages.
 - [How NOT to Measure Latency](https://www.infoq.com/presentations/latency-response-time/) — Gil
   Tene's talk on *coordinated omission*, the single most common way a percentile number quietly lies about the system it claims to describe.
+The mechanism: a closed-loop load generator waits for each response before sending the next request, so a stall doesn't get recorded as one slow measurement — it gets recorded as *no measurement at all* for the requests that would have arrived during the stall.
+The load generator quietly deletes the worst data points from the sample, and the reported percentiles look far better than what real, open-loop traffic would have experienced `[web: Gil Tene — How NOT to Measure Latency, InfoQ]`.
 - [Latency Numbers Every Programmer Should Know, interactive](https://colin-scott.github.io/personal_website/research/interactive_latency.html)
   — the same constants this lesson uses, adjustable by year so you can watch which ones actually improved.